k10sj02/thedataplaybook/content/posts/postgresql-query-optimization-guide.md

 ## Background

-As a data analyst on critical projects, I optimize PostgreSQL queries to ensure end users get accurate data, because even a second can make a difference for time-sensitive analyses.
-Over the past year, I’ve learned a lot about query optimization and performance tunining in SQL, but I found resources on this surprisingly scarce when I was actively working on it.
-Furthermore, many details were obscure and even eluded more senior colleagues.
+As a data analyst on critical projects, I optimize PostgreSQL queries to ensure end users receive accurate data because even a single second can make a difference in time-sensitive analyses.
+In resource-constrained environments, cloud computing costs can also limit access to essential tools, slowing decision-making, reducing team transparency, and even threatening a project’s success.
+That’s why SQL performance tuning matters.
+Over the past year, I’ve gained substantial experience in query optimization, yet I was surprised by how scarce practical resources were when I was actively tackling these challenges.
+Many nuances were obscure, and some even eluded more senior colleagues.

 One tool that has become indispensable in my tuning toolkit is [`EXPLAIN (ANALYZE, BUFFERS)`](https://www.postgresql.org/docs/current/using-explain.html), which surfaces critical query performance metrics.
 This guide walks you through identifying common areas for query optimization, reading and interpreting `EXPLAIN (ANALYZE, BUFFERS)` output, and measuring improvements effectively.